The Ultimate Guide to Cross-Border Payments

 How to Send a Cross-Border Payment

-Sending a cross-border payment involves multiple steps.
-You will need to supply unique information according to the country you are sending the payment to.
+The first step in sending a cross-border payment is to supply unique information according to the country you are sending the payment to.
 You must also consider that not all cross-border payment options are available in every country.
 This means that, even if you pay all entities within your supply chain using Global ACH payments, you may have to resort to a different payment method when introducing a new entity that can’t accept this payment option.

 In China, to make a Global ACH number, you’ll need to have the payee’s telephone number.
 In Ukraine, you need the tax ID number.
 In the United Kingdom, you’ll need the payee’s SORT Code.
 In almost all European countries, you’ll need payees’ IBANs to conduct global SEPA ACH payments.